camunda-community-hub/process-execution-automator/README.md

 # Connect to a server
 Automator does not contain any Camunda server.
 It connects to an existing Camunda Engine.
 Two communication interfaces exist, one for Camunda 7 and one for Camunda 8.
 A scenario can then pilot a Camunda 7 or a Camunda 8 server.

+# Comments
+* embeded a Camunda 7
+* start after an activity